 Change the 3rd paragraph as follows:

-If any STA in its BSS is in PS mode, the AP shall buffer all non-GCR-SP group addressed BUs and deliver them to all STAs immediately following the next Beacon frame containing a DTIM transmission 11.2.3.4 TIM types
+If any STA in its BSS is in PS mode, the AP shall buffer all non-GCR-SP group addressed BUs and deliver them to all STAs immediately following the next target transmission time of group addressed BUs.

+The next target transmission time of group addressed BUs is the next DTIM if one of the following condition is met:

+the AP is not in a multiple BSSID set

+the AP is in a multiple BSSID set, and the BSSID of the AP is the transmitted BSSID

+the AP is in a multiple BSSID set, the BSSID of the AP is a nontransmitted BSSID, and the AP does not include Multiple BSSID-Index Extension element in its nontransmitted BSSID profiels.

+The next target transmission time of group addressed BUs is the next DTIM plus the value indicated by a Group Addressed Transmission Offset field of the Multiple BSSID-Index Extension element if the AP is in a multiple BSSID set, the BSSID of the AP is a nontransmitted BSSID, and the AP includes a Multiple BSSID-Index Extension element with BSSID Index field identifying the nontransmitted BSSID of the AP in the nontransmitted BSSID profile.

+11.2.3.4 TIM types

 Change the 1st and 3rd paragraph as follows:

 Two different TIM types are distinguished: TIM and DTIM.
-After a DTIM, the AP shall transmit buffered non-GCR-SP group addressed BUs, before transmitting any individually addressed frames.
+After a target transmission time of group addressed BUs calculated from DTIM (see 11.2.3.1 General), the AP shall transmit buffered non-GCR-SP group addressed BUs, before transmitting any individually addressed frames.

 The AP shall transmit a TIM with every Beacon frame.
 Every dot11DTIMPeriod, a TIM of type DTIM is transmitted within a Beacon frame, rather than an ordinary TIM.

-Figure 11-7 illustrates the AP and STA activity under the assumptions that no PCF is operating and that a DTIM is transmitted once every three TIMs.
+Figure 11-7 illustrates the AP and STA activity under the assumptions that no PCF is operating, that a DTIM is transmitted once every three TIMs, and the target transmission time of group addressed BUs is equal to DTIM.
 The top line in Figure 11-7 represents the time axis, with the beacon interval shown together with a DTIM Interval of three beacon intervals.
 The second line depicts AP activity.
 The AP schedules Beacon frames for transmission every beacon interval, but the Beacon frames may be delayed if there is traffic at the TBTT.
 This is indicated as “busy medium” on the second line.
 For the purposes of this figure, the important fact about Beacon frames is that they contain TIMs, some of which are DTIMs.
 Note that the second STA with ReceiveDTIMs equal to false does not power-on its receiver for all DTIMs.

 (…existing texts…)